-An overview and context for this RFP is provided in Appendix A. As a complex project that requires an integrated team to complete its varied tasks and provide actionable results to protect the community, communication and coordination will be critical, and the successful Respondent will participate with a Technical Advisory Committee (TAC) and coordinate feedback from a separate team developing land management and economic analyses.
+An overview and detailed context for this RFP is provided in Appendix A. Given the complexity of this project, it necessitates an integrated team to execute the diverse tasks and deliver actionable results aimed at safeguarding the community.
+Effective communication and coordination are paramount.
+The selected Consultant will actively participate with a Technical Advisory Committee (TAC) and synchronize feedback with a separate team focusing on land management and economic analyses.